St. Albans, Queens: Addisleigh Park subsection

 Within St. Albans is the small western enclave of Addisleigh Park, a U.S. historic district that consists of single-family homes built in a variety of styles between the 1910s and 1930s.
 Though originally intended as a segregated community for white people only, from the late 1930s many notable African Americans have lived there.
-Today, it remains a predominantly African American & Jamaican enclave that is more upscale than surrounding areas in southeast Queens.
+Today, it remains a predominantly African American and Jamaican enclave that is more upscale than surrounding areas in southeast Queens.

 Between 1900 and 1940, the village of Addisleigh Park was developed by a handful of eminent white entrepreneurs including Edwin H. Brown, Gerald C. English, and Alexander Rodman.
 Restrictive covenants were established to prohibit the sale of any of its properties to blacks.
 A 1926 New York Times article insists, "Addisleigh, together with the St. Albans Golf Club, was laid out under the personal direction of Edwin H. Brown, and carries a land and house restriction of the highest type."
 Two lawsuits were filed successfully by white residents who accused their neighbors of breaking the contractual segregation imposed on the neighborhood by its developers.
-Simeon Bankoff, Executive Director of the New York Historic Districts Council, says about this backlash, "It was unpleasant, as it was a case of a number of narrow-minded neighbors trying to fight what they saw as an invasion of unwanted people in their area."
+Simeon Bankoff, executive director of the New York Historic Districts Council, says about this backlash, "It was unpleasant, as it was a case of a number of narrow-minded neighbors trying to fight what they saw as an invasion of unwanted people in their area."
 Affluent white New York City-based public figures moved into Addisleigh Park to experience the privacy of suburban seclusion.
 Addisleigh Park boasted well-kept rows of Tudor and Colonial homes.
 The neighborhood's close proximity to Manhattan allowed for quick and frequent commuting.
 During the Swing Era, Manhattan's 52nd Street served as the epicenter of Swing Era live entertainment and musical innovation.
 For this reason, many successful African American jazz musicians began to recognize Addisleigh Park as the newest suburban haven for wealthy, influential artists.

-In 1948, the United States Supreme Court ruled that racially restrictive covenants violated the equal-protection clause of the 14th Amendment, though by that year, Addisleigh Park had already become a haven for world-famous African Americans in jazz and sports.
+In 1948, in Shelley v.
+Kraemer, the United States Supreme Court ruled that racially restrictive covenants violated the equal-protection clause of the 14th Amendment, though by that year, Addisleigh Park had already become a haven for world-famous African Americans in jazz and sports.
 The neighborhood was declared a historic district by the NYC Landmarks Preservation Commission in 2011.